 Stop comparing yourself to others, even if those are the ones who are supposedly in the same “life stage” as you.
 They don’t matter, I mean, whatever you think makes them more successful or ahead of you, I can promise you they think the same about you.
 If it’s not work-related, it’s about love or how free you are.
 People always compare and they lose time looking elsewhere instead of embracing what’s theirs.

 Take care of your body (… and your knees)

 This is an old one, yes.
 “Your body is a temple”.
-I know how some of you might react reading this, but it’s the truth.
-You need to take care of your body while you’re young.
+I know how some of you might react to reading this, but it’s the truth.
+You need to take care of your body while you’re young, and remember to take the vitamins and supplements.
 While you’re at it, take good care of your knees.
 Time won’t be forgiving.
 But no, I’m not saying you can’t party and eat fast food from time to time.
 Just be conscious of what you do and put in your body.